 The South Pacific: New Zealand

-From New Zealand's snow capped mountains to its topaz coastline, CCSP's New Zealand students explore a wonderland of unique ecosystems.
-Home to about twelve percent of all the earth's endangered species and a world leading innovator in conservation and environmental management, New Zealand is an ideal place for studying care of creation.
+From New Zealand's snow-capped mountains to its topaz coastline, CCSP's New Zealand students explore a wonderland of unique ecosystems.
+Home to about twelve percent of all the earth's endangered species and a world-leading innovator in conservation and environmental management, New Zealand is an ideal place for studying the care of creation.

-A rigorous academic semester comprised of ecology, theology, environmental literature, and sustainable community development is enhanced by a community living experience from the first day students move into CCSP's Old Convent campus, to homestays with locals.
+A rigorous academic semester comprised of ecology, theology, environmental literature, and sustainable community development is enhanced by a community living experience, from the day students move into CCSP's Old Convent campus to homestays with locals.

-CCSP is an interdisciplinary program and welcomes applications from various majors.
+CCSP is an interdisciplinary program that welcomes applications from various majors.
 To gain eligibility you must: